Arizona State Capitol: Arizona Capitol Museum

 Of particular interest is the display of a collection of gifts received by Arizona as part of the Merci Train sent by France to the United States following World War II.
 The French wanted to thank America for sending the Friendship Train: 250 railroad cars full of fuel, oil, and food in 1948 during a time that the European countries were devastated by World War II.
 Tens of thousands of French citizens donated objects to be sent to the United States and it was decided that because the outpouring of goods was so great, one boxcar would be sent to each state with one being shared between the District of Columbia and the Territory of Hawaii.
 All of the items were to be loaded in "Forty and Eight"-type boxcars, named after the sign painted on them which stated that 40 men or 8 horses could be loaded inside.
 Each car was to be adorned with the coats of arms of all of the provinces of France.
 The capitol building displays work by the noted Arizona artist Lon Megargee.
 The train car can be found at the McCormick-Stillman Railroad Park in Scottsdale.

-History

-The building was created as part of an effort to demonstrate that the Arizona Territory was ready for statehood.
-A design contest was won by James Riely Gordon, whose original plan called for the Capitol to be much larger, with a more prominent rotunda and large wings for both houses of the legislature on each side of the current building.
-Funding deficits meant the project had to be reduced, so the legislative wings were discarded from the plan and a small lead-alloy top substituted for Gordon's decorative dome.